An elementary approach to rigorous approximation of invariant measures: Invariant measures and transfer operator

 We say that a point $x$ belongs to the basin of an invariant measure $\mu $ if (\ref{Birkhoff}) holds at $x$ for each bounded continuous $f$.
 In case $X$ is a manifold (possibly with boundary), a physical measure is an invariant measure whose basin has positive Lebesgue measure (for more details and a general survey see \cite{Y}).

 \paragraph{\bf The transfer operator}

-Let us consider the space $SPM(X)$ of signed Borel probability measures on $ X.$ A function $T$ between metric spaces naturally induces a function $ L:SPM(X)\rightarrow SPM(X)$ which is linear and is called transfer operator (associated to $T$).
-Let us define $L$: if $\mu \in SPM(X)$ then $L[\mu ]$ is such that
+Let us consider the space $SM(X)$ of Borel measures with sign on $ X.$ A function $T$ between metric spaces naturally induces a function $ L:SM(X)\rightarrow SM(X)$ which is linear and is called transfer operator (associated to $T$).
+Let us define $L$: if $\mu \in SM(X)$ then $L[\mu ]$ is such that

-Measures which are invariant for $T$ are fixed points of $L$, hence the computation of invariant measures (and many other dynamical quantities) very often is done by computing the fixed points (or other spectral information) of this operator (restricted to a suitable Banach subspace where the interesting invariant measure is supposed to be).
-The most applied and studied strategy is to find a finite dimensional approximation for $L$ (restricted to a suitable function space) reducing the problem to the computation of the corresponding relevant eigenvectors of a finite matrix.
+Measures which are invariant for $T$ are fixed points of $L$, hence the computation of invariant measures can be done by computing the fixed points of this operator (restricted to a suitable Banach subspace where the interesting invariant measure is supposed to be).
+The most applied and studied strategy is to find a finite dimensional approximation for $L$ reducing the problem to the computation of the corresponding relevant eigenvectors of a finite matrix (some examples in Sections \ref{ulammthd}, \ref{sec:higher2} ).
+An approach to estimate the distance between a fixed point of a discretization and a fixed point for the real operator can be based on quantitative spectral stability results given in \cite{KL}.
+The method requires some estimation (see \cite{L}) which can not be trivially done in a rigorous way in a reasonable time.
+The approach we explain below requires simpler assumptions and estimations, moreover a part of the required estimations will be done by the computer.